welcome to class 2

 Reading percentages are calculated on a Thursday.
-Reading records are checked everyday.
+Reading records are checked three times a week.
 Children need to read at least three times a week.

-FAME (Whole class violin lessons) will take place on Thursday led by Mrs Brannelly.
+FAME (Whole class violin lessons) will take place on Thursday led by Mrs Howles.

 Library - Friday (children can borrow a book from our school library.
 They must return their chosen book in order to borrow another one)

-Forest School - Friday with Mrs Bell.
+Forest School - Friday.
 Please make sure wellies and a change of clothes are in school.

 English and Mathematics